SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 > *"Firefox primarily uses the PKCS#12 format (files with `.p12` or `.pfx` extensions)
 > for importing personal user certificates (with private keys)"*

-With OpenSSL, is pretty easy, we just need to read the [man](https://docs.openssl.org/1.1.1/man1/pkcs12/#notes)
+With OpenSSL is pretty easy, we just need to read the [man](https://docs.openssl.org/1.1.1/man1/pkcs12/#notes)

 > *Create a PKCS#12 file:
 > openssl pkcs12 -export -in file.pem -out file.p12 -name "My Certificate"*